Planar convex codes are decidable: Step 2: Inclusion-minimal realizations in the plane are polygonal

 \end{proposition} \begin{proof} Recall that $x$ is an \emph{extreme point} of a convex set $C$ if $x$ is not contained in $\conv(C\setminus \{x\})$.
 Every compact convex set is the convex hull of its extreme points, and so it will suffice to show that every $Y_i$ has finitely many extreme points.
 Suppose for contradiction that some $Y_i$ has infinitely many extreme points.
 Each extreme point must lie on the boundary of $Y_i$, and since the boundary is compact there must exist a point $p$ on the boundary of $Y_i$ which is a limit point of the extreme points of $Y_i$.
+Fix this $i$ and the point $p$ for the remainder of the proof.